-It can be seen that the maximum RFI noise temperature is 5 K. When considering the maximum power density (10 dB higher) this would scale to 50 K. The range 5 to 50 K is consistent with the level observed for actual RFI in Figure 1 (turquoise colour around 15 K), noting that the FSS actual emission power is unknown and may vary to compensate for rain attenuation.
+It can be seen that the maximum RFI noise temperature is 5 K {US Question: Is this the true maximum or just the ceiling presented by the colorbar?
+This might be slightly higher depending on the maximum value displayed in Figure 14.}.
+When considering the maximum power density (10 dB higher) this would scale to 50 K. The range 5 to 50 K is consistent with the level observed for actual RFI in Figure 1 (turquoise colour around 15 K), noting that the FSS actual emission power is unknown and may vary to compensate for rain attenuation.
 The two remaining dark blue spots in the coloured shape in the figure would disappear when increasing the simulation duration.

 Note that the percentage of data loss is not purely related to the percentage of pixels impacted as the number of time steps where a pixel is impacted varies as well (some pixels may be impacted only once, while other are impacted several times.
 The cdf should be taken as a reference to determine this percentage of data loss, not the map.